mahhov/clipboard-manager-js/readme.md

 `up/down` to scroll selection.

-`left/right` to select the first/lsat selection.
+`left/right` to select the first/last selection.

 `enter` to close the popup and paste.

 `esc` to close the popup without pasting.

-`del/backspace` to remove the selected line.
+`shift + del/backspace` to remove the selected line.

+Type to filter.

 ## screenshots